montagejs/montagejs.org/docs/serialization-format.md

 }
 ```

-In addition to these standard data types, MontageJS supports a few special types to enable serialization of more complex objects.
+In addition to these standard data types, Mod supports a few special types to enable serialization of more complex objects.
 These types include references to other objects in the same serialization, DOM references, functions, and regular expressions.

 ## Declaration Example
-The following simple (yet complete) MontageJS application is defined in a single HTML document.
-This example gives you an idea of what serialization in MontageJS is about and why it's useful.
+The following simple (yet complete) Mod application is defined in a single HTML document.
+This example gives you an idea of what serialization in Mod is about and why it's useful.

 ```html
 <html>